 Research shows that basil oil is capable of strongly inhibiting drug-resistant bacteria and various forms of fungi capable of causing infections.
 A study published in the International Journal of Antimicrobial Agents found that basil oil, along with other plant oils including anise and fennel, demonstrates inhibitory properties against powerful strains of bacteria, including Listeria monocytogenes and Salmonella enteriditis.
-Basil oil contains benzoic acid and methyl-paraben that are naturally able to fight harmful microorganisms and stop their growth and spreading.
-S. enteriditis was found to be particularly sensitive to inhibition by a combination of anise, fennel and basil oils.
+(7) Basil oil can naturally fight harmful microorganisms and stop their spread.
+S. enteriditis bacteria was found to be particularly sensitive to inhibition by a combination of anise, fennel and basil oils.

 Among different plant essential oils tested, including fennel oil, oregano, parsley and cardamom, inhibition of growth of bacteria from basil oil was one of the most dramatic observed.
 Basil helped destroy high percentages of strains including Listeria monocytogenes, Staphylococcus aureus, E. coli, Lactobacillus and others that have the potential to cause serious, even deadly, infections in humans.